mianbreton/pysco/README.md

 _To run PySCo with command line it is not necessary to pip install the package.
 However, one must still at least install the depdendecies (see [Prerequisites](#prerequisites))_

-Move to the Pysco sub-directory
+Move to the main Pysco directory

 ```sh
 cd pysco/